IBM-Cloud/logistics-wizard-toolchain/README.md

 This toolchain will allow you to deploy the entire Logistics Wizard demo system, which is a supply chain management web application composed of several microservices:
 - [Controller][github_controller_url] - The API that sits on the edge of the architecture and interfaces with all other services.
 - [ERP][github_erp_url] - An API that handles user login and interaction with the ERP system objects.
+- [WEBUI][github_webui_url] - The Web UI that is the web front end of the entire application, built using React.

 The toolchain is preconfigured for: